What Does it Mean to Live an Examined Life?

 Jack Baruch, MD

 After decades of working as a psychiatrist, I've come to believe that much of human suffering does not come only from dramatic events, but from the quiet assumptions people carry about themselves and their lives.
+Assumptions about who they are, what they deserve, what they should have become, and how life was supposed to go.

 An examined life is not a perfect life.
 It is a life in which one becomes curious about one's own patterns, one's own choices, and one's own story.
+It is a life in which we begin to question the conclusions we reached long ago, often without realizing it.

 We are all unreliable narrators of our own lives to some degree.
 We remember selectively, we interpret defensively, and we construct meaning after the fact.
+Over time, the story we tell ourselves about our lives can become fixed, and we begin to live inside that story as if it were fact rather than interpretation.

 Perhaps the examined life is simply this: The willingness to look again.